Elgar Sheet Music and Biography

 Edward and his family loved their music.
 At the age of ten, he created the music for a play he’d written for the Edgar family.
 Such was the standard of this that it was used forty years later with only minor tweaks, entitled ‘The Wand of Youth’.

-Edward received a general education plus local music tuition.
+Edward received a general education as well as local music tuition.
 He also travelled on brief trips to London and occasionally received formal music lessons.
 Additionally, he would read lots of books on music theory and manuals on how to play the organ.

 Elgar said, “my first music was learnt in the Cathedral … from books borrowed from the music library when I was eight, nine or ten.”

-His career began in 1872, not as a musician but as a clerk in solicitors.
-Realising this really wasn’t for him he left, initially giving violin and piano lessons and working in his father’s shop ….
+His career began in 1872, not as a musician but as a clerk in a solicitors office.
+Realising this really wasn’t for him, he left.
+At first he gave violin and piano lessons and also worked in his father’s shop ….
 As you know things definitely progressed from here!

 Elgar married Caroline Alice Roberts (known as Alice) in 1886.
-He was very much in love and wrote many of his songs for her including Salut d’Amour which he composed as an Engagement present.
+Alice was one of Edward’s pupils and was 8 years older than him.
+Her parents didn’t approve of their marriage as they considered a musician to be beneath her.
+Edward was very much in love and wrote many of his songs for Alice including Salut d’Amour which he composed as an Engagement present.
 It is such a beautiful piece of music.

 Alice was very much behind his creativity being his business manager and social secretary.
 In her diary, she wrote, “The care of a genius is enough of a life work for any woman.”
 I’m guessing that she was a very patient lady…

 After her death in 1920 Elgar’s music writing slowed down drastically until his death in 1929.
-On his death, he left works unfinished including a third symphony, a piano concerto, and an opera.
+When he died he left several works unfinished including a third symphony, a piano concerto, and an opera.

 - Alice and Edward only had one child who they named Carice Irene.
-Carice being a contraction of Caroline and Alice.
+Carice (being a contraction of Caroline and Alice) was born in 1890 at their home in West Kensington.

 - There are rumours that Elgar had a wandering eye and his love for going to watch Wolverhampton Wanderers play football was not entirely legitimate!